cake-contrib/Cake.Issues.PullRequests.AzureDevOps/docs/setup.md

 # Basic authentication

 :::{.alert .alert-info}
-Basic authentication is only available for on-premise Team Foundation Server.
+Basic authentication is only available for on-premise Azure DevOps Server.
 :::

 To authenticate with basic authentication you can use the [AzureDevOpsAuthenticationBasic] alias from the [Cake.AzureDevOps addin] and